bunkerity/bunkerweb/docs/integrations.md

 - Replace www.example.com with your own domain (it must points to your server IP address if you want Let’s Encrypt to work)
 - Automatic Let’s Encrypt is enabled thanks to `AUTO_LETS_ENCRYPT=yes` (since the default is `AUTO_LETS_ENCRYPT=no` you can remove the environment variable to disable Let’s Encrypt)
 - The default values for `HTTP_PORT` and `HTTPS_PORT` are `8080` and `8443` hence the explicit declaration with standard ports values
+- Replace the `DNS_RESOLVERS` value with your own DNS resolver(s) if you need nginx to resolve internal DNS requests (e.g., reverse proxy to an internal service)

 You can now apply the configuration by running the **bunkerized-nginx** command :
 ```shell